Casa del Fascio (Mogadishu): Destruction

-The building's fate was sealed during the Somali Civil War, which began in 1991.
+The building's was destroyed during the Somali Civil War, which began in 1991.
 It was severely damaged in the fighting and fell into ruin.
-Today, only the central tower and some surrounding walls remain, standing as a silent monument to both the Italian colonial period and the early years of Somali independence.
+Today, only the central tower and some surrounding walls remain, standing as a monument to the Italian colonial period and the early years of Somali independence.

 Architecture

 The Casa del Fascio was designed according to the principles of Italian Rationalism with monumental elements.
 The facade was constructed entirely of red bricks produced in local kilns.
 Key architectural features included: